bmcgonagle/github-chapter-2-contributions/README.md

 <!--  Be sure to add your contribution to the bottom of the README file!  -->
 Hi!
 Ellie was here!
 12/21/2023 🧸

 Hi!
+My name is Brady.
+I Love Github, and commented this on 3/18/25.

+Hi!
 Sebastian here.
 This was added on 16 March 2024. 💛

 Hi!
 Thien was here ^\_^!
 Mar 16th 2024 💖